albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Note that we cannot change the method's `sendToClient()` parameter to the `NonSensitiveInformation` type as we may have many classes which do not contain sensitive data and can be safely sent to the client.

 One solution is to use marker interfaces.
 An interface defines a type and any class implementing the interface can be used wherever this interface is required.
-Consider the following interface.
+Consider the following marker interface.

 ```java
 public interface CanShareWithClient {